EnderShadow8/wolf-ecs/README.md

 *- [Wikipedia](https://en.wikipedia.org/wiki/Entity_component_system)*

-[This article](https://medium.com/ingeniouslysimple/entities-components-and-systems-89c31464240d) explains ECS very well.
+[This article](https://medium.com/ingeniouslysimple/entities-components-and-systems-89c31464240d) is a good overview of what ECS is and why it is used.

 ## Usage
 First create an ECS instance: